Beth Frates, MD FACLM DipABLM

 Assistant Professor, Physical Medicine and Rehabilitation, Harvard Medical School

-President-elect, American College of Lifestyle Medicine
+President, American College of Lifestyle Medicine

 Director of Wellness Programming, Stroke Research and Recovery Institute, Spaulding Rehabilitation Hospital

 Author, Lifestyle Medicine Syllabus, American College of Lifestyle Medicine